ROCm/rocSHMEM/docs/api/coll.rst

 **Description:**
 These routines behaves the same way as ``rocshmem_team_sync_*`` when called on the world team.
-These APIs should be called from only one thread/wavefront/workgroup within the grid to avoid unintended behavior.
+These APIs should be called from only one thread/wavefront/workgroup within the grid to avoid undefined behavior.

 ROSHMEM_ALLTOALL
 ----------------